qmhc/vite-plugin-dts/README.md

   // Whether skip typescript diagnostics
   // Skip type diagnostics means that type errors will not interrupt the build process
-  // But for the source files with type errors will not be emitted.
+  // But for the source files with type errors will not be emitted
   // Default: true
   skipDiagnostics?: boolean